-If you have any questions about services for Children and Youth Experiencing Homelessness, please call Donna Christensen, Homeless Liaison, or Dana Earnest, Administrative Assistant, at 570-271-3268 x3719.
+If you have any questions about services for Children and Youth Experiencing Homelessness, please call Alyssa Wenrich, Homeless Liaison, or Dana Earnest, Administrative Assistant, at 570-271-3268 x3719.

 HOMELESS CHILDREN HAVE THE RIGHT TO A FREE, APPROPRIATE PUBLIC EDUCATION

 (McKinney-Vento Homeless Education Assistance Improvements Act of 2001)

 Children or youth and their families living in a shelter, transitional housing, motel, vehicle, campground, on the street, or doubled up with relatives or friends due to a lack of housing are considered to be homeless.

 Does residency have to be proven?